-Since our model is static this exercise ignores the dynamics that are introduced by the child ageing process.
-Clearly, such considerations could be important for the optimal design problem.
-Nonetheless, this remains an important benchmark case and is likely to still yield important insights, particularly if the population of interest have a sufficiently low discount factor, or are liquidity constrained.
+In our analysis we do not change the resources going to parents we just adjust the payments according the age of the child.
+Nonetheless, since our model is static this exercise ignores the dynamics that are introduced by the child ageing process.
+Clearly, such considerations could be important for the optimal design problem and will be explored in future work.
+However, this remains an important benchmark case and is likely to still yield important insights, particularly if the population of interest have a sufficiently low discount factor, or are liquidity constrained.

-We proceed to solve the optimal tax schedules for three different groups on the basis of the age of youngest child: under 4, aged 5 to 10 and 11 to 18.
-Since the childcare requirements of mothers with young children are considerably higher (see the estimates in Table 2), we also allow for a childcare expenditure subsidy of 70% (which corresponds to the formal childcare subsidy rate under WFTC) to facilitate the comparison of marginal tax rates across these groups.
+We proceed to solve for the optimal tax schedules for three different groups on the basis of the age of youngest child: under 4, aged 5 to 10 and 11 to 18.
+Since the childcare requirements of mothers with young children are considerably higher, we also allow for a childcare expenditure subsidy of 70% (which corresponds to the formal childcare subsidy rate under WFTC) to facilitate the comparison of marginal tax rates across these groups.
 We first solve for these schedules separately when we condition on the predicted expenditure on each of these groups in our sample; we then solve for these schedules jointly allowing the division of overall expenditure to be re-optimised.
-Results are presented in Tables 9a and 9b.
-Figure 4 illustrates how the optimal schedules vary with the age of children, in the case with fixed group expenditure and where $\theta = -0.2$.
+Full results are presented in Tables 7a and 7b; Figure 4 illustrates these with fixed group expenditure when $\theta = -0.2$.